RF32191/DropDollar/README.md

-# Dollar Drop - Every Dollar Drops the Price
+# DropDollar - Every Dollar Drops the Price

 **Every Dollar Drops the Price!** A unique marketplace where every $1 bid drops the price by $1!
 Guess the final price to win amazing deals on quality products.